Somasundaram-R14/hamiltonian-foundations-for-superconducting-qubit-control/README.md

 ### derivations/

-Contains the full analytical derivation in PDF form, starting from the microscopic Hamiltonian and leading to the effective ZX interaction.
+Contains analytical derivations in PDF form, starting from the microscopic Hamiltonian and leading to effective interactions relevant for the cross-resonance gate.

 ### notebooks/

-Contains Jupyter notebooks that numerically verify the effective Hamiltonian and demonstrate conditional dynamics and entanglement generation.
+Contains Jupyter notebooks providing numerical verification and physical interpretation of the effective Hamiltonians derived in this work.

 ---

-## Frames and Scope
+## Frames, Approximations, and Scope

-The analytical derivation makes extensive use of rotating frames, dressed-state transformations, and interaction-picture arguments to isolate the slow dynamics responsible for the CR gate.
+The analytical derivations make extensive use of rotating frames, dressed-state transformations, and interaction-picture arguments in order to isolate the slow dynamics responsible for conditional entangling interactions.

-The numerical simulations are performed in the interaction picture associated with the dressed control-qubit Hamiltonian.
+The numerical simulations included here are performed in effective interaction pictures appropriate for identifying the emergent ZX coupling.
 Single-qubit control pulses are treated as separate Hamiltonian terms when required.

-Extension to full lab-frame simulations, pulse-level modeling, and noise effects is left for future work.
+At this stage, the focus is on coherent Hamiltonian dynamics.
+Dissipative and dephasing effects are not yet included.

 ---

+## Relation to Future Work

+This repository addresses the coherent Hamiltonian origin of the cross-resonance ZX interaction.
+It is intended to serve as a foundation for future extensions,
+including:

+- Hamiltonian-level modeling of noise sources (e.g., dephasing and relaxation),
+- dressing and renormalization of noise operators under dispersive and driven transformations,
+- sensitivity of effective gate terms to microscopic noise processes,
+- echoed and optimized CR gate constructions.

+These extensions will be added incrementally as part of a larger effort to connect microscopic Hamiltonians, effective gates, and noise-aware design.

+---

 ## Status and Intent

-This repository is intended as a physics-first, transparent account of how the cross-resonance ZX interaction arises and how it can be identified and validated numerically.
+This repository is intended as a physics-first, transparent account of how the cross-resonance ZX interaction emerges from a driven dispersive system and how it can be identified and validated numerically.

 It is suitable as:
 - a reference for Hamiltonian-level understanding of CR gates,
-- a companion to theoretical studies of driven entangling interactions,
+- a foundation for noise-aware gate analysis,
-- a starting point for further extensions.
+- a starting point for further theoretical and numerical extensions.

 ---

 ## Requirements

-The numerical notebook relies on standard scientific Python tools, including:
+The numerical notebooks rely on standard scientific Python tools, including:
 - numpy
 - qutip
 - matplotlib

-Exact versions are not pinned.
+Exact versions are not pinned at this stage.

 ---